 Cost of new member prospect lunches.
 The cost of the first three lunches for a prospective new member will be borne by the club.

 Leave of Absence.
 The Board may consider granting a leave of absence consistent with the Club Constitution.
 The member granted a leave of absence, in all cases considered, shall be responsible for paying club charges in accordance with the terms of the Continuing Resolution.
-The Board shall establish the time duration of the member’s leave of absence consistent with the Club Constitution, and shall communicate this and the terms of the leave of absence in writing from the Secretary to the member.
+The Board shall establish the time duration of the member’s leave of absence consistent with the Club Constitution and shall communicate this and the terms of the leave of absence in writing from the Secretary to the member.
 A copy of this written notice shall be submitted to the President, Treasure, Club Service Chairperson, and Membership Chairperson.

 VII.
 MEETING CONDUCT